 Lynette met KNOM’s future general manager, Ric, when they were both volunteers at the radio station.
 They married in 1985 and moved to Portland, Oregon in 1986.
 Lynette worked in the alcohol/drug education field through community involvement programs.
 In 1990, she began a home crafts business in order to stay home with a growing family.
 Ric and Lynette returned to KNOM in 1995.
 She is a Technician Class amateur radio operator (call sign KL0WC).
 At St. Joseph’s Catholic Church in Nome, Lynette serves as a lector, Eucharistic minister and lay presider; she is a past president of St. Joseph’s Parish Council.

-Lynette and her husband Ric have six children, ages 13 to 21 years.
+Lynette and her husband Ric have six children.
 Lynette cherishes her vocation as a mother and home educator and thoroughly enjoys her work at KNOM.